-IELTS: The School of Music's requirements for the Music requires a composite band score of at least 7.0 speaking, listening, and reading.
+IELTS: The School of Music's requirements for the IELTS test exceed those of the university.
+The School of Music requires a composite band score of at least 7.0 and subscores of at least 6.5 in all four areas of writing, speaking, listening, and reading.